Middle School

 English 8 Honors

-Introduction to Creative Writing and Journalism
+Creative Writing

-Middle School Latin students engage with language, history and culture on a daily basis; they love solving puzzles and word games, learning how English words came to be, and discovering how history and mythology affect the world today.
+Middle School Latin students engage with language, history, and culture on a daily basis; they love solving puzzles and word games, learning how English words came to be, and discovering how history and mythology affect the world today.
 After completing the 7th and 8th grade sequence of Latin, students will possess a strong grasp of Latin and English vocabulary and will use their basic understanding of Latin grammar to improve their ability to read and write in English.
-Daily, they analyze and translate informative Latin passages, and they demonstrate their work process as they answer probing questions which guide them toward proving the statements they make.
+Daily, they analyze and translate informative Latin passages, and they demonstrate their work process as they answer probing questions that guide them toward proving the statements they make.
 The Classics Department also strives to create and engage in extracurricular activities that allow students to challenge themselves and to interact with students nationwide.

 Grade 7